yuanbei/Nars-Wiki/Code-Map.md

 ./src/main/java/org/opennars/control/concept - Package to implement the processing within a concept, including revision (for beliefs and goals) and question answering (between questions and beliefs, goals and beliefs, quests and goals) as described in https://github.com/opennars/opennars/wiki/Revision-and-Choice-Rules)

 ./src/main/java/org/opennars/control/concept/ProcessAnticipation.java - When a judgment about the future is derived and then processed, it will trigger an expectation that the predicted event will indeed occur as input.
 If not, negative evidence for the hypotheses which led to the prediction will be generated.
-Else the success will be noticed by induction + revision.
+Else the success will be noticed by induction + revision (see https://github.com/opennars/opennars/wiki/Temporal-Inference and https://github.com/opennars/opennars/wiki/Revision-and-Choice-Rules).

 ./src/main/java/org/opennars/control/concept/ProcessGoal.java - see https://github.com/opennars/opennars/wiki/Revision-and-Choice-Rules